 Does Guaranteed Approval Really Exist?

 Guaranteed approval is a term you might hear thrown around from different lenders.
-But what does it really mean, and is it possible?
+But what does it really mean, and are bad credit personal loans guaranteed for approval when you apply?

 Finding a lender that guarantees approval simply means that they’re claiming they’ll approve you for a loan no matter what.
 While that may sound good, it can be a red flag for predatory or deceptive behavior.